UKCloud/documentation/articles/vmware/vmw-sco-vls.md

 - Log in credentials for the UKCloud Portal

-- Links to useful VLS articles in the Knowledge Centre

-- To set up the vCloud Usage Meter, we will provide:
+- Links to useful VLS articles in the Knowledge Centre, including instructions for setting up the vCloud Usage Meter

-  - UKCloud VMware contract number

-  - UKCloud VMware partner ID

-  - UKCloud Site ID
+- VLS licence keys

-In addition to the emailed welcome pack, a Service Delivery Manager will contact the customer to support them with the tasks required (as outlined in this Service Scope) and answer any questions.
+In addition to the emailed welcome pack, a Service Delivery Manager (SDM) will contact the customer to support them with the tasks required (as outlined in this Service Scope) and answer any questions.

 ### UKCloud Portal access